Working with a tenant to get them into a newly leased space is a detailed process. Control is essential for a positive long term occupancy outcome.

 - Inspect the premises with the tenant to ensure that all matters of handover have been undertaken.
 It pays to keep some formal record (notes) and photographic record of the premises prior to handing over to the tenant.
 Given that most leases are lengthy terms of occupancy this practice will prevent any disagreement at the end of the lease.

 - Provide the tenant with keys to the premises providing that all lease documents and money relating thereto has been paid.
 Providing keys to the tenant is only done after all documentary and monetary matters are satisfied with the acceptance of the landlord and the landlord’s solicitor.
-The keys should be signed for and a record kept on file.
+The keys should be signed for and a record of that kept on file.

 - Get a fitout guide to the tenant for use and control of their builders in the fitout stage of occupancy commencement.
 Contractor insurance will be part of the fitout guide requirements.
 Terms of site access and controls of works on site will also be essential.
 Without that, the new tenant will likely disrupt other occupants in the building.

 - Provide liaison between the tenant and the landlord during the phase of tenant fit-out construction.
 Best business practice here is to remain connected between the tenant and the landlord whilst the tenant is establishing their fit-out.
 This allows you to control any matters of disagreement on behalf of the landlord.

-- Following satisfactory fit-out construction, inspect the premises the tenant and the landlord to ensure that all matters are as agreed and in accordance with the necessary plans and approvals for the fit-out given by the landlord.
+- Following satisfactory fit-out construction, inspect the premises the tenant and the landlord to ensure that all matters are as agreed and in accordance with the necessary lease plans and approvals for the fit-out as given by the landlord.

-If you follow the professional processes above, the landlord will regard you as the agent of choice on future lease needs with other properties.
+If you follow the detailed processes above, the landlord will regard you as the agent of choice with future lease needs and with other properties.
 Remember who your client is and serve them well.